sudo97/hlox/notes/Parser.md

 2. Use Parser Combinators that work on the list of tokens.
 This approach is easier and more common for Haskell.

 Frankly, I like idea #1 because I came up with it myself.
 I like idea #2 because it is likely to be a more viable solution.
 I am not sure how the book approach is going to evolve, so my generalization could be wrong.
 I'll revisit this document once I know more.
 Maybe I'll implement both ideas.

+## Parser Combinator approach (Next day update)

+I decided to write functional parser, since it's very common for Haskell. you can see how the grammar almost mirrors the code.
+I am still thinking about building a data-structure to represent grammar